Student Teaching Application

-Applications must be submitted No Later Than Monday October 3, 2022 at 5:00pm to be Eligible for Spring 2023 Student Teaching!
+Applications must be submitted No Later Than Wednesday March 15, 2023 at 5:00pm to be Eligible for Fall 2023 Student Teaching!

 Application that do not include passing CBEST and CSET (if applicable) scores will not be accepted.
 Candidates that receive passing scores after the deadline may petition to submit their application after the deadline.
 Petitions must include passing scores and will be considered on a space available basis if placements are available.
 Do NOT submit a petition or an application until you have official passing scores for all required exams.